 908.4.1 Emergency alarm systems shop drawings.
-Shop drawings for emergency alarm systems shall be submitted for permit application as a deferred submittal in accordance with Section 133.5 of the Denver Commercial Building Code.
+Shop drawings for emergency alarm systems shall be submitted for permit application as a deferred submittal in accordance with Section 133.4 of Section 1 of the Denver Building Code.
 Plan review and approval are required prior to issuance of a permit for system installation.
-Two sets of scaled, engineered installation shop drawings shall be submitted.
-Documents shall be of sufficient clarity and detail to fully describe the scope of work.
 Handwritten notes and comments on reproduced drawings are not acceptable.
 Submittals shall comply with Appendix O.